Crazy-Beautiful: 50 Flowers That Start With ‘C’

 Coral Bells

 A member of the Saxifragaceae plant family, the Heuchera genus contains 44 accepted species of mostly evergreen, perennial, flowering plants that are commonly called coral bells and alumroot.
-These beautiful flowers that start with the letter C are beloved for their ornamental uses in gardens with striking foliage in various vibrant colors and large, spike-shaped racemes of flowers in various stunning colors and color combinations, including pink, red, yellow, blue, white, and purple.
+These beautiful flowers are beloved for their ornamental uses in gardens with striking foliage in various vibrant colors and large, spike-shaped racemes of flowers in various stunning colors and color combinations, including pink, red, yellow, blue, white, and purple.

 Scientific Name:Heuchera spp.